 Will your divorce include a name change?

-As celebrity reporters have scoured Angelina Jolie’s divorce petition for insights into the breakdown of her marriage with Brad Pitt, one detail doesn’t seem to have surfaced yet: whether she’ll be dropping the Pitt name.
+As celebrity reporters have scoured Angelina Jolie’s divorce petition for insights into the breakdown of her marriage with Brad Pitt, one detail doesn’t seem to have surfaced yet: whether she’ll be dropping the Pitt name in a name change.

 Professional reputation

 You don’t have to be a movie star to have significant professional achievement attached to your name.
 Anyone who has built a professional reputation under a married name might hesitate before giving it up.
-If you’ve been in business for yourself or published under your married name, you may feel like your personal brand could suffer under a name change.
+If you’ve been in business for yourself or published under your married name, you may feel like your personal brand could suffer under the changing of names.

 Children